Ammon Bundy: COVID-19 protests

-On August 26, Bundy and a number of protesters returned to the State Capitol during the emergency legislative session.
+On August 26, 2020 Bundy and a number of protesters returned to the State Capitol during the emergency legislative session.
 Ammon Bundy was served with a no-trespass letter directed to him from the Governor of Idaho, the Speaker of the Idaho House of Representatives, and a State Administrative official and told to leave the building.
 He again refused to leave and was arrested by Idaho State Police for criminal trespass and resisting arrest, and was taken out of the building handcuffed in a wheelchair.

-On August 31, Bundy posted a one-hour video on YouTube explaining his version of the events that transpired at the Idaho State Capitol Building which led to his arrest following over two days of protest activities of the Idaho Legislature Special Session.
+On August 31, 2020 Bundy posted a one-hour video on YouTube explaining his version of the events that transpired at the Idaho State Capitol Building which led to his arrest following over two days of protest activities of the Idaho Legislature Special Session.
 Bundy claimed that he had the permission of the Speaker of the Idaho House of Representatives to be present at the special session and that he had been respectful of the legislative process, and peaceful at all times during the protests.
 Bundy also disavowed that he was the leader or organizer of the protests and that the protesters were very much acting on their own when they disrupted the emergency legislative session of the Idaho Legislature.

 Bundy's trial for trespassing and resisting arrest charges ran from Monday, June 28, 2021 to Thursday, July 1, 2021.
 He was found guilty on all charges and sentenced to 48 hours community service in lieu of five days jailtime, and was required to pay a $500 fine plus court costs of $417.

 Bundy attended a football game between Emmett and Caldwell High Schools on October 2, 2020; he refused to wear a mask and was denied entry.
 After attempting to watch the game from the parking lot, he was asked to leave but refused.
 The game was declared over at halftime due to threats made toward the school by those who had refused to wear masks.

 On March 15, 2021 he was once again arrested after refusing to wear a face mask inside an Idaho courthouse and missing the court date for his offenses regarding the Idaho legislature protests.

-On April 8, 2021, Bundy was arrested two more times at the Idaho State Capitol on two charges of misdemeanor trespassing and one charge of misdemeanor resisting or obstructing.
+On April 8, 2022, Bundy was convicted of trespassing and resisting arrest for refusing to leave a closed committee room at the statehouse.
+Since he did not appear at trial he was found guilty by default.
+He was sentenced to five days in jail, fined and ordered to do 40 hours of community service which could not include any work of use to himself.
+Instead he spent 40 hours working on his own gubernatorial campaign and submitted it.
+As a result the judge found him in contempt of court and sentenced him to ten days in jail and fined.